lockss/lockss-rtd-portal/docs/plugin/appendix/index.rst

 Appendix
 ========

-This appendix gives a brief overview of :doc:`printf-format-strings` and :doc:`regular-expressions`.
+This appendix gives a brief overview of :doc:`printf` and :doc:`regex`.

 .. toctree::
    :hidden:

-   printf-format-strings
+   printf
-   regular-expressions
+   regex